oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 At their core, Blockchain Tables are **insert-only tables** that organize rows into cryptographically secure chains.
 Each inserted row is linked to the previous row using a cryptographic hash, creating an immutable chain of data that ensures any attempt to tamper with or delete rows can be detected.
 Unlike traditional database tables, Blockchain Tables prohibit updates to rows and restrict deletions based on configurable retention policies, making them a powerful tool for applications requiring a tamper-resistant ledger.

-These tables address critical challenges faced by enterprises and governments in protecting data from unauthorized modifications, fraud, and cyberattacks.
+These tables address critical challenges faced by enterprises and governments in protecting data from unauthorized modifications, fraud, and cyber-attacks.
 They provide an unparalleled level of security by focusing on safeguarding data that records important actions, assets, entities, and documents.
 Unauthorized modification of such records can result in loss of assets, business disruption, and legal complications.
 Blockchain Tables not only ensure the immutability of data but also provide built-in mechanisms for verifying that data remains unaltered over time.

 <details open>
 <summary><mark>Key Characteristics of Blockchain Tables:</mark></summary>